-Modern Slavery questionnaire

-In 2020, the Avetta prequalification was expanded to include specific review material to assess risk and vulnerability of modern slavery in the BGIS supply chain.
+Modern Slavery questionnaire In 2020, the Avetta prequalification was expanded to include specific review material to assess risk and vulnerability of modern slavery in the BGIS supply chain and this continues in our current practices.
 For off-site suppliers, this material was distributed manually for completion and return.
-Supplier completions were monitored by the BGIS procurement team for 160 suppliers deemed to be Tier 2 (medium residual risk) following our supplier risk assessment process [above].
+Supplier completions were monitored by the BGIS procurement team for 215 suppliers deemed to be Tier 2 (medium residual risk) following our supplier risk assessment process [above].
 Any exceptions resulted in a supplier escalated to Tier 1 status with auditing activities then conducted.

-The questionnaire is designed to identify risk, vulnerability and compliance in the BGIS supply chain by assessing:

-- Annual turnover, company location

-- Company statement requirements on Modern Slavery

-- Controls to prevent bonded labour

-- Supply chain transparency

-- Country of origin

-- Audit programs

-- Policy statements

-- Training programs

-- Risk Assessments

-- Controls reviews

-Supplier Auditing

-BGIS Procurement undertook formal auditing of suppliers with a residual high risk 'Tier 1' rating as follows:

-Service Suppliers: The majority of BGIS supplier relationships are within the facilities management services industry.
-Auditing in this field maintained a focus on labour practices, including:

-- Demonstration to BGIS that all staff employed in the provision of services are directly employed by the service provider and hold appropriate visa / permit rights where applicable.
-The evidence is to include, rostering, timetables and payroll material; - Demonstration to BGIS that all staff employed have been paid their correct entitlements, including, but not limited to: - The payment of award wages, including demonstration of correct overtime and penalty rate payments; - That all leave entitlements and contributions have been met by the service provider, including evidence of annual and sick leave, evidence of long service leave contributions made by the service provider, and demonstration that all superannuation entitlements have been met.
+The questionnaire is designed to identify risk, vulnerability and compliance in the BGIS supply chain by assessing: Annual turnover, company location Company statement requirements on Modern Slavery Controls to prevent bonded labour Supply chain transparency Country of origin Supplier Auditing BGIS Procurement undertook formal auditing of suppliers with a residual high risk 'Tier 1' rating as follows: Service Suppliers: The majority of BGIS supplier relationships are within the facilities management services industry.
+Auditing in this field maintained a focus on labour practices, including: Demonstration to BGIS that all staff employed in the provision of services are directly employed by the service provider and hold appropriate visa / permit rights where applicable.
+The evidence is to include, rostering, timetables and payroll material; Demonstration to BGIS that all staff employed have been paid their correct entitlements, including, but not limited to: The payment of award wages, including demonstration of correct overtime and penalty rate payments; That all leave entitlements and contributions have been met by the service provider, including evidence of annual and sick leave, evidence of long service leave contributions made by the service provider, and demonstration that all superannuation entitlements have been met.
 Goods Suppliers: Tier 1 suppliers providing goods or materials to BGIS are primarily associated with industrial and construction supplies.
-Auditing in this field focuses on supply chain transparency, including:

-- Demonstration to BGIS that the provision of goods and/or materials have been ethically sourced, including an understanding of: - Country of origin; - Labour practices associated with the provision of the good or material; - Transparency of supply chain depth / tiering.
-Eg. Source of raw material and omponents; and - Audit and assessment activities conducted by the supplier on its 3rd party supply partners.

-A total of 24 audits were completed with Tier 1 (high residual risk) vendors active within 2020, with no materially adverse findings.
+Auditing in this field focuses on supply chain transparency, including: Demonstration to BGIS that the provision of goods and/or materials have been ethically sourced, including an understanding of: Country of origin; Labour practices associated with the provision of the good or material; Transparency of supply chain depth / tiering.
+Eg. Source of raw material and omponents; and Audit and assessment activities conducted by the supplier on its 3rd party supply partners.
+Atola of 28 audits were completed with Tier 1 (high residual risk) vendors active RESIDUAL RISK Escalate exceptions to Tier 1 TIER 3 LOW RESIDUAL RISK Services: Avetta Prequalification All vendors: Dun & Bradstreet/ABC Due Diligence Escalate exceptions to Tier 2 10

+EFFECTIVENESS OF ACTIONS

+225Ks